Code-Institute-Submissions/phillrutherford-fitness-first/README.md

 ### Acknowledgement
 Inspiration for the project comes from an app called Centr.
 An app I use for my personal workouts and meals.
 Also given the recent time with COVID alot of the world has been on lockdown so coming up with creative home workout routines has been a challenge for many people.
-With the help of my mentor Jonathon on the coding side of the project I was able to come up the end product as you see it.
+With the help of my mentor Jonathon and in resubmitting Victor on the coding side of the project I was able to come up the end product as you see it.
 Alot of the coding format was inspired by the course material, the way I learned it was the easiest and most effective way to produce the final product.